-Should you have any questions related to radio-frequency matters, please do not hesitate to contact the WMO Secretariat (Ms Natalia Donoho, ndonoho@wmo.int).
+Should you have any additional input or questions related to radio-frequency matters, please do not hesitate to contact the WMO Secretariat (Ms Natalia Donoho, ndonoho@wmo.int).

 I would like to express my appreciation for your continued support in promoting the activities of WMO.